 Winter produce means one thing in many parts of the country – citrus, and lots of it.
 From backyard trees loaded with fruit to bins overflowing at farmers’ markets, winter citrus is ripe and ready to enjoy.

-So I ventured deep into a forest of citrus expertise, joining master gardeners from throughout Arizona who live, breath, eat and study citrus for a living.
-What better way to expand our horizons past navels, cuties and the tiny lime slices we shove into Corona bottles?
+So I ventured deep into a forest of citrus experts and master gardeners who live, breath, eat and study citrus for a living.

 Winter Citrus Varieties